 GIULIETTA TALEVI: Your pension may be recovering — but the JSE rally makes no sense

-Nothing has really changed for SA’s prospects, yet the JSE is acting as if we’ve found a vaccine and Eskom’s towering debt has been magicked into fluffy marshmallows
+This week has been the cyanide cherry on the most hated bull market in history, and if you’ve called it wrong, it hurts; especially since those who expected SA’s market to fall are probably right

-This time last week, I highlighted in this column the argument that if Donald Trump can spend America out of the Covid pandemic, essentially ditching all Republican ideals of small government and free market liberalism, he has a good crack at re-election.
+This time last week I highlighted in this column the argument that if US President Donald Trump can spend America out of the Covid-19 pandemic, essentially ditching all Republican ideals of small government and free market liberalism, he has a good crack at re-election.

-Then came the killing of George Floyd.
-Trump’s response has been, well, pick an adjective: disturbing, lamentable, infuriating, wrong.
+Then came the killing of George Floyd by police.
+Trump’s response has been – well, pick an adjective: disturbing, lamentable, infuriating, wrong …

 Will is utterly excoriating.
-It seems that one upshot of the George Floyd tragedy is that those congressional enablers and the Republican party itself, may, finally be turning against their Presidential experiment.
-The final straw appears to have been Trump’s order to clear a peaceful protest on Monday using teargas, so that he could pose for a photo opportunity, bible in hand, in front a nearby church.
+It seems that one upshot of the Floyd tragedy is that the congressional enablers and the Republican Party itself may, at last, be turning against their presidential experiment.
+The final straw appears to have been Trump’s order to clear a peaceful protest on Monday with the use of teargas so that he could pose for a photo opportunity, Bible in hand, in front a nearby church.

 “He did not pray,” said Bishop Mariann Edgar Budde of the Episcopal Diocese of Washington, with devastating brevity.